-Stress colitis in dogs is a common digestive condition characterized by inflammation of the large intestine, or colon, often triggered by stress.
-If your dog is experiencing a sudden onset of diarrhea, blood, or mucus in their stool, it's important to consider a stressful event as a potential cause.
+SDog stress colitis is a common digestive condition characterized by inflammation of the large intestine, or colon, often triggered by stress.
+If your dog is experiencing a sudden onset of diarrhea, blood, or mucus in their stool, it’s important to consider a stressful event as a potential cause.
 While the symptoms can be alarming, stress colitis is often manageable with proper care and treatment.

 Stress colitis in dogs is the acute inflammation of the large intestine (colon) caused by a stress or stressful event.

-These stressors cause an imbalance in the digestive tract, leading to inflammation.
+These stressors cause an imbalance in the digestive tract, leading to inflammation of the dog's colon.
 This results in frequent bouts of diarrhea and depending on how much inflammation is present within the colon, you may notice blood or mucus.

 Stress colitis in dogs can be triggered by various stress factors.
 Here are some possible causes of colitis in dogs: